 - Turn down the temperature on your water heater by adjusting its thermostat.
 It’s estimated that every 10 degrees that the thermostat’s temperature is reduced, 3-5 percent of energy consumption is saved.

 - Consider getting your water heater drained of sediment and replenished.
 Over time, sediment can build up in a water heater’s tank.
 This build up can hinder the water heating process and cause your water heater to work harder than needed.
 This results in extra energy being used which increases your energy bill.
+Interested?
+We offer water heater maintenance for both standard water heaters and tankless water heaters.

 - Lastly, consider upgrading to a more efficient unit or purchasing a tankless water heater.
 Tankless water heaters can be up to 20-30 percent more efficient than traditional storage tank water heaters and their lifespan is nearly double.